 • timing

-• once-daily oral medication
+• taken as a once-daily oral medication

 • frequency of INR checks

-• initially check INR every day (every other day during the next week)
+• initially, check INR every day (every other day during the next week)

 • the usual maintenance dose is 1.5-10 mg/d